SpectivOfficial/live-tour-lab/README.md

 <i>Hello world is done.
 Now time for code!</i>

-## Create your Own Component in minutes
+## Create New React VR Component

 1. __Create a new file Hero.js__

-Surely you feel a pressing need for a component that displays my rotating portrait in your tours.
-Let's create one!
+Let's add a new component.
 Create a new file in your main directory, MyLiveTour/Hero.js with the contents below
 ```
 import React from 'react';
 import {